Laura Cottingham: Biography

 Aside from Angst essen Seele auf, Cottingham's other books include Seeing Through the Seventies: Essays on Feminism and Art (Amsterdam, 2000); Lesbians Are So Chic...
 (London, 1996) and How many 'bad' feminists does it take to change a lightbulb?
 (New York, 1994), also in French (Lyon, 1999).
 She is best known for her work recuperating Seventies Feminist Art and has published extensively on many of the artists of that period, as well as on artists of her own generation.

-Her Not For Sale: Feminism and Art in the USA during the 1970s, premiered at the Museum of Modern Art, New York, in 1998.
-The Anita Pallenberg Story is a satire on the international art scene that features Cottingham playing Mick Jagger; other art world personalities likewise appear in this Warhol-like drama, including collector Peter Norton ("Norton Utilities") who plays a pizza delivery boy.
+Her film Not For Sale: Feminism and Art in the USA during the 1970s (1998) was first shown at Apexart, New York in 1998, and is in the collection of the Museum of Modern Art, New York.
+The Anita Pallenberg Story (2000) is a filmic satire on the international art scene that features Cottingham playing Mick Jagger; other art world personalities likewise appear in this Warhol-like drama, including collector Peter Norton ("Norton Utilities") who plays a pizza delivery boy.
 "Pallenberg" is the subject of a website: "LOVE, SEX, FAME and the LIFE OF THE IMAGE: On the making of the Anita Pallenberg Story" at www.haussite.net, the Kuenstlerhaus Stuttgart's website.
+The Anita Pallenberg Story was featured in an exhibition of the same title at Artists Space in New York in 2007.

 In 2006, she co-curated Sweden's annual national exhibition for the Lilevalchs Konsthalle, Stockholm.

 She has taught at the graduate visual arts programs at Rutgers University, the School of Visual Arts, Pratt Institute and Columbia University, New York as well as at the Danish Royal Academy and The Cooper Union in New York City.

 In 2000, Cottingham performed as a dancer with the Stanley Love Performance Group in New York.